Telowie Gorge Conservation Park: Location and description

 The conservation park was located about 7.5 km east of the town of Port Germein in the gazetted locality of Telowie, and occupied 19.76 km².

 In 2010, the conservation park was described by its managing authority as follows: Home to a colony of yellow-footed rock-wallabies, Telowie Gorge Conservation Park features some of the most dramatic scenery in the Southern Flinders Ranges.
 The gorge and its diverse landforms have been created by Telowie Creek, which over time has cut a deep gorge through the range.
 Today, the gorge creates a rich variety of habitats for animals and plants from both the southern temperate and arid regions.
 During winter, Telowie Creek flows from the gorge onto the plains.

 It included four trails as well as access to the Heysen Trail, which passes along part of the eastern side of the conservation park, and two other local trails.

-The conservation park was classified as an IUCN Category III protected area, and was last managed by the South Australian Department for Environment and Water (DEW).
+The conservation park was classified as an IUCN Category III protected area, and was last managed by the South Australian Department for Environment and Water.